Districts

 Apply |

-Resumes will be accepted until the position is filled.
-To apply, send resume to: humanresources@uchd.net; or Union County Health Department, Attn: Human Resources, 940 London Ave., Suite 1100, Marysville, OH 43040. www.uchd.net The Union County Health Department is an Equal Opportunity Employer (EOE).
+Resumes will be accepted through until the position is filled.
+Preference will be given to internal applicants who apply on or before May 8, 2025.
+Send to: humanresources@uchd.net; or Union County Health Department, Attn: Human Resources, 940 London Ave., Suite 1100, Marysville, OH 43040. www.uchd.net The Union County Health Department is an Equal Opportunity Employer (EOE).
 Qualified applicants are considered for employment without regard to race, color, religion, ancestry, sex, veteran or military status, national origin, age (40 or over), disability, genetic information, or other protected criteria. |

 Contact Person |